6 things to know before you take a pregnancy test

 If you’re trying to conceive, it might take some time and that’s normal.

 On average, it takes six months to conceive.
-Don’t let false tests bring you down too much.
+Don’t let "not pregnant" results bring you down too much.
 If you’ve been trying for six months, you can schedule a doctor’s appointment to discuss your options.
 Until then, start by tracking ovulation (we recommend period tracking apps, like Flo).
-Remember to have fun — it’s sex, after all!pregnancy-ovulation-test-combo
+Remember to have fun — it’s sex, after all!

 Carefully follow the pregnancy test instructions.